andy-hhcc/sample-test-react/README.md

 ## Introduce
- Example project using React JS and Redux
+ Example project using React JS and Redux in Nexle Corporation

 ## Technology
  * React